-Comm unity Engagement Team (CET) Please p provide information regarding the type, nature, frequency and outcomes of meetings held by the entire Community Engagement Team and/or sub-committees with addressing specific components of the Community Engagement Plan.
-Describe goals and outcomes of meetings and committee work in terms of Community ment Plan implementation, school support and dissemination of information.
+Please charge inity Engagement Team (CET) ovide information regarding the type, nature, frequency and outcomes of meetings held by the entire Community Engagement Team and/or sub-committees with addressing specific components of the Community Engagement Plan.
+Describe goals and outcomes of meetings and committee work in terms of Community ent Plan implementation, school support and dissemination of information.
 Status (R/Y/G) Analysis / Report Out Green The CET has been meeting regularly, and is another vehicle for stakeholder input on the direction the school is taking.
 The most recent focus has been on the intensity and volume of negative behaviors, and on what responses can be taken.
 The team is supportive of the work to learn how to become a trauma-responsive school.
 The team is taking a collaborative leadership role in assessing the quality of the expanded day offerings by preparing to use the "Data in a Day" protocol.
 This will see teams comprised of 1 teacher, 1 parent, 1 community member and potentially one student going into all the enrichments and gathering information / observations.
 Then a collaborative discussion of the data gathered will help the team come to shared understanding and recommendations.
 The team notes the significant amount of positive changes that have been implemented this year, while also recognizing how unsatisfactory the current state is.
-The team also notes continued concerns about how to lift this work without the additional resources that the School Improvement Grant would've provided.
-Power s of the Receiver School provide information regarding efforts on the part of the School Receiver to utilize powers pursuant to section 100.19 of Commissioner's Regulations pertaining to Receivership.
-Describe goals and outcomes related to Receivership powers currently being utilized (or in the developmental phase) in terms of their entation/development status and their impact.
+The team also notes continued concerns about how to lift this work without the additional resources that the School Improvement Grant would've provided. of the Receiver ovide information regarding efforts on the part of the School Receiver to utilize powers pursuant to section 100.19 of Commissioner's Regulations pertaining to eceivership.
+Describe goals and outcomes related to Receivership powers currently being utilized (or in the developmental phase) in terms of their intation/development status and their impact.
 Status (R/Y/G) Analysis / Report Out Given the timing of the SIG non-award, the Superintendent has not been Receiver for very long, and powers have not been exercised.
 The District has struggled to provide different levels of support, resources and/or flexibility to this school.
 Also, given the unique multiple transitions in the Superintendency, decisions on what will or will not be invoked for the 1617 school year are forthcoming.
-The ability to make clear decisions about staffing, length of day, and professional expectations including professional development will be critical to success.
-Green Expected results for this phase of the project are fully met, work is on budget, and the school is fully implementing this strategy with impact.
-Some barriers to implementation / outcomes / spending exist; with adaptation/correction school will be able to achieve desired results.
-Red Major barriers to implementation / outcomes / spending encountered; results are at-risk of not being realized; major strategy adjustment is required.
+The ability to make clear decisions about Green staffing, length of day, and professional expectations including professional development will be critical to success.
+Expected results for this phase of the project are fully met, work Yellow Some barriers to implementation / outcomes / Red Major barriers to implementation / outcomes / Red Majo Green some barriers to implementation / outcomes / and the school is fully implementing this strategy with impact.